-Dr. Anjalé Welton: So what specific tools does NSC have that are effective for adult learners and support adult learners, specifically?
+What specific tools does NSC have to support adult learners?

-Amanda Bergson-Shilcock: I am so glad that you asked that question.
-We're a policy advocacy organization, of course, so we're not ourselves focused on direct provision of services, but we do have a number of materials that are really designed to help adult education advocates make the case for the importance of adult education and to advance policies, whether those are formal policies like a piece of legislation or a governor's administrative policy, or more informally, perhaps even within their own institutions if they are a community college, for what we know works.
+Amanda Bergson-Shilcock: We're a policy advocacy organization.
+We are not ourselves focused on direct provision of services, but we do have a number of materials that are really designed to help adult education advocates make the case for the importance of adult education and to advance policies, whether those are formal policies like a piece of legislation or a governor's administrative policy, or more informally, perhaps even within their own institutions if they are a community college, for what we know works.
 Research and evaluation are so important, and there is this growing base of knowledge in the field about what does work.
 What does NSC have to offer?
-Well first and foremost we have materials.
-We have fact sheets.
-We have reports that either provide a quick distillation in just a page or two of what are the issues facing adult learners, what are the issues facing community colleges, and what policy levers or what interventions are most effective in helping folks advance or address those issues.
+We have fact sheets, reports, and toolkits that either provide a quick distillation in just a page or two of what are the issues facing adult learners, what are the issues facing community colleges, and what policy levers or what interventions are most effective in helping folks advance or address those issues.
 We have fact sheets around important federal legislation, like the Workforce Innovation and Opportunity Act, the Perkins Career and Technical Education Act, the Higher Education Act, that sort of make the case to policymakers why those are important from the perspective of adult learners.
 We have more general ones.
-We have one on, for example, a short fact sheet on adult education and middle-skill jobs--really making the case for connections between adult education and those onramps that I talked about earlier that allow adult learners and workers to access those good family-wage jobs.
-Then for advocates who want to get a bit deeper and go beyond a fact sheet or two, we have both reports and we have policy toolkits.
+For example, we have a short fact sheet on adult education and middle-skill jobs that makes the case for connections between adult education and those onramps that allow adult learners and workers to access those good family-wage jobs.

 The reports, the most recent example is: Foundational Skills in the Service Sector.
 It's a report that really looks at workers in the service sector, so retail, hospitality, and entry-level healthcare, who have skill gaps.
-Maybe [these are] literacy needs, maybe numeracy needs, or digital problem-solving skills.
 What are the interventions that can help those adult learners and those workers?
 How are businesses partnering with community colleges and partnering with training providers to help their workers upskill and advance to better jobs?
-That report, that Foundational Skills in the Service Sector report, is a perfect example of marrying the data with the advocacy.
-Here is the data.
-We let you know what the problem is and what landscape looks like.
-Here are some examples of strong state and local partnerships between community colleges and employers, and here are some policy recommendations for how we can really bring these strong examples to scale.
+This report is a perfect example of marrying the data with the advocacy.
+There are some examples of strong state and local partnerships between community colleges and employers, and here are some policy recommendations for how we can really bring these strong examples to scale.
 Then the last area where we have resources is something I'm really excited about; it's state policy toolkits.
 This came out of our conversations with a lot of community college folks and others in our network who said: We care about these issues, we know about interventions like integrated education and training or the I-Best-like models, and we know they work for many of our learners, but we are stuck making the case on an individual basis.
 We might make the case within our institution to try to get a grant proposal written or to launch an individual program, but it would be so much better if we had broad-based support.
 Could we get a state policy, or could we get state funding to support this kind of work?
 So, we developed, for example, a half a dozen of these toolkits.